 Bus travel in Greece

-Due to the somewhat lacking train service most travellers find bus a much more convenient way to get around in Greece.
+Due to the somewhat lacking train service, most travelers find the bus a much more convenient way to get around in Greece.
 KTEL runs most domestic Greek routes while OSE serves international routes.
 Almost all cities of any size have a central bus depot with left-luggage facilities.
-Larger cities such as Athens may have more than one such station (Athens, in fact, has 3).
+Larger cities such as Athens may have more than one such station (Athens, in fact, has 4).

 Prices are generally cheaper than taking the train and you won’t normally have to book in advance unless it is exceptionally busy.
 There have been a few cases of luggage theft from buses so take normal security precautions such as if you intend sleeping ensure your baggage is stowed securely in the luggage compartment or out of sight of potential thieves.